 KRC uses a one-layer atmosphere that is gray in the visible and thermal wavelength ranges.
 Radiative exchange with the Sun, space and the surface determines the model atmosphere energy balance and its temperature variation.
 The columnar mass (and the surface pressure) can vary with season and surface elevation.
 A uniformly-mixed dust loading is allowed to modify the visual and thermal opacity.
-Direct and diffuse illumination are computed using a double-precision 2-stream Delta-Eddington model, with single scattering albedo $\varpi$ and Henyey-Greenstein asymmetry parameter $G_H$ .
-The thermal opacity due to dust is a constant factor $C_2$ times the visual dust opacity; this factor is also applied to ice clouds, if considered [a refinement would be to use a separate factor for ice aerosols; the factor is a strong function of particle size for both dust and ice Clancy et al. [2003] ].
+Direct and diffuse illumination are computed using a double-precision 2-stream Delta-Eddington model, with single scattering albedo π and Henyey-Greenstein asymmetry parameter G_H .
+The thermal opacity due to dust is a constant factor C_2 times the visual dust opacity; this factor is also applied to ice clouds, if considered [a refinement would be to use a separate factor for ice aerosols; the factor is a strong function of particle size for both dust and ice Clancy et al. [2003]].
 An option allows an extension of twilight past the geometric terminator.

-The current local visible-wavelength (solar) atmospheric opacity of dust can vary with atmospheric pressure; the total (normal) "solar" opacity is $\tau_v = \tau_0 \cdot P/\dot{P}0 + \tau_i/\dot{C}2$ where $\tau_0$ is the unity air-mass visible dust opacity defined for surface pressure $P_0$ , P is the current local surface pressure and $\tau_i$ is the infrared ice-cloud opacity. $\tau_0$ and $\tau_i$ may vary with season and latitude; KRC can ingest a climate model for these two parameters as a function of season and latitude.
+The current local visible-wavelength (solar) atmospheric opacity of dust can vary with atmospheric pressure; the total (normal) "solar" opacity is $\tau_v = \tau_0 \cdot P/\dot{P}0 + \tau_i/\dot{C}2$ where τ_0 is the unity air-mass visible dust opacity defined for surface pressure P_0 , P is the current local surface pressure and τ_i is the infrared ice-cloud opacity. τ_0 and τ_i may vary with season and latitude; KRC can ingest a climate model for these two parameters as a function of season and latitude.
 2.2.1.
 Delta-Eddington 2-stream

-A Delta-Eddington model Shettle and Weinman [1970]; Joseph et al. [1976] is used for atmosphere scattering and
+A Delta-Eddington model Shettle and Weinman [1970]; Joseph et al. [1976] is used for atmosphere scattering and fluxes (deding2.f); output parameters are normalized to unit solar irradiance along the incident direction at the top of atmosphere; so they must be multiplied by S_M , the solar irradiance at the current heliocentric range, to get flux.

-Scattering parameters used are the aerosol single scattering albedo $\varpi$ and the Henvey-Greenstein scattering asymmetry parameter Joseph et al. [1976]; both are input constants.
+Scattering parameters used are the aerosol single scattering albedo π and the Henvey-Greenstein scattering asymmetry parameter Joseph et al. [1976]; both are input constants.
 The computed values include: